DaAlbrecht/thesis-TEKO/content/Research.typ

 [AMQP is the fundamental protocol used by RabbitMQ.
 RabbitMQ was initially created to facilitate the use of AMQP.
 AMQP is a binary protocol that defines strong messaging semantics.
-The protocol is easy to implement for clients and is therfore supported in a large number of clients and languages.], [STOMP],
+The protocol is easy to implement for clients and is therefore supported in a large number of clients and languages.], [STOMP],
 [STOMP is a text-based messaging protocol.
 STOMP emphasizes simplicity.
 It does not define strict messaging semantics and is therefore easy to implement.
-Its also the only protocol that can be used manually over telnet], [MQTT],
+It is also the only protocol that can be used manually over telnet], [MQTT],
 [MQTT is a binary communication protocol that places a strong emphasis on